sage-code/eve/manual/concepts.md

 ## Multiple statements

-You can have multiple statements on one line separated using ";"
+You can have multiple statements on one line separated using ""

 **examples**
 ```
 given
   ** integer numbers
-  Integer: a; b := 1
+  Integer: a := 0 ; b := 1
 begin
   print  (a, b)
   expect (a = 0, b = 1)